LadiMan/Hello-world/README.md

 # Hello-world
 Learning how to use git
-As a new to git learning how we create branches and commit changes
+As a new member to git learning how we create branches and commit changes